Term Plans

 Below are the following key points that explain how the system functions:

-Credits: Workers earn up to four credits per year to qualify for benefits, building eligibility over time.
+Earning work Credits: Workers earn up to four credits each year.
+These credits help you qualify for future benefits.

 Social Security provides a structured safety net that covers retirement, disability, and survivors, with SSI adding crucial support.
 Pairing it with life insurance helps NRIs achieve stronger long-term financial security.